 Project Value: £900,000

-Brief: New build extension to existing SEN school
+Specialisation: New build extension to existing SEN school

 The new extension provides a variety of group learning spaces and classrooms within a standalone building.
 These have been designed to be both attractive and accessible to promote each individual’s sense of belonging and self-worth.
 Facilities that comprise the new building include: